 6. Describe the administrative/operational components important in providing a quality heart failure service

-This five-week activity is offered two times a year.
+This seven-week activity is offered two times a year.

 Offering dates for 2015: January 12 (registration deadline December 29, 2014), September 21 (registration deadline September 7).